SullyGreene/Arch-Pager/README.md

 ```
 Arch-Pager/
-├── install.sh          # Installer script
+├── install.sh              # 📦 Installer script
-├── pager               # The main CLI entry point
+├── pager                   # 🎛️ CLI launcher
-├── scripts/            # All available bash scripts
+├── scripts/                # ⚙️ Modular tools
 │   ├── update.sh
+│   ├── update_system.sh
+│   └── [...more scripts]
+├── docs/                   # 📘 Script documentation
-│   └── update_system.sh
+│   └── clean_cache.md
 ```

 ---

 ## 🪪 License

-This project is licensed under the MIT License – feel free to use, fork, and remix it!
+Licensed under the **MIT License** – fork it, use it, remix it, build your own wizardry! 🧙‍♀️

 ---

 ## 🧙‍♂️ Made with 💖 by [Sully Greene](https://github.com/SullyGreene)

+---

+💡 **Pro Tip:** Add your favorite tools to `scripts/` and document them in `docs/` — build your own magical CLI suite!